Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 Three Cent Nickel Values - What Dealers Pay

-The following three cent nickel values show the large difference separating certain dates from the rest.
-Notice also the rapid rise in coin values as the condition or "grade" increases.
+The value chart shows a large range depending on date of your coin.
+Notice also the rise in coin values as the condition or "grade" increases.

 The above are wholesale coin values.
 Computed from dealer's price lists with various mark-up factors figured in.
 They reflect closely the value you would expect to receive when selling.

 Variations in value do occur subject to subtle grading points, collector demands and dealer needs.

 A classic portrait of Liberty is featured on the obverse.
 Fine details are found within the hair and a coronet - diadem inscribed "Liberty" tops here hair.
 Bold numeral III surrounded by an olive wreath tied with a ribbon is a clean reverse.

 An accurate reading of the date is important to identify.
 Because of style and similarity in appearance of the digits a close inspection is necessary.
 Numerals "3" "6" "8" and "9" are close in appearance.